 Motivations to purchase have changed purchasing priorities, permanently in many cases, in a short period of time and new considerations and impact scenarios are required when planning future strategy.

 One clear dichotomy is based on personal financial situations.
-Those who have been financially impacted by the C-19 crisis will be price-led and cautious about making any investment where there isn't 100% confidence in recovering funds.
+Those who have been financially impacted by the COVID crisis will be price-led and cautious about making any investment where there isn't 100% confidence in recovering funds.
 On the other hand, the less financially-impacted luxury market is keenly investigating savvy ways to get to their destinations.
-As a prime example, enquiries into private jet and villa packages in Anguilla have gone through the roof, especially now the island is opening up to long-term visitors with a COVID-19 visa passport.
+As a prime example, enquiries into private jet and villa packages to the Caribbean continue to go through the roof.

 So our message is, if you're not maximising your digital footprint in new and engaging ways, ensuring that it is working effectively to boost your PR messaging and reach new audiences, speak to White Tiger for an alternative view of how you can make your imprint permanent.